ARMmbed/mbed-os-5-docs/docs/refs/api/security/tls.md

 1. [Authenticated encryption](https://github.com/ARMmbed/mbed-os-example-tls/tree/master/authcrypt): Demonstrates using the Cipher API for encrypting and authenticating data with AES-CCM.

 Each of them comes with complete usage instructions as a readme file in the repository.

+##### Differences between the standalone and Arm Mbed OS editions

+Mbed TLS has a standalone edition (available from the [Mbed TLS website](https://tls.mbed.org/download)) for devices that are not running Mbed OS.
+However, this guide focuses on the integration of Mbed TLS into Mbed OS.
+Although the two editions share a codebase, there are a number of differences, mainly in configuration and the platform integration.
+You should keep those differences in mind when reading articles in our [knowledge base](https://tls.mbed.org/kb), as currently all articles reference the standalone edition.

+The key differences are:

+- To reduce its footprint, the Mbed OS edition enables a smaller set of features by default in the build configuration file `config.h`.
+Although the default configuration of the standalone edition puts more emphasis on maintaining interoperability with a wide variety of platforms, the Mbed OS edition only enables the most modern ciphers and most recent version of TLS and DTLS.
+- The following components of Mbed TLS are disabled in the Mbed OS edition: `net.c` and `timing.c`.
+This is because equivalent platform code is available in Mbed OS.

 ##### Other resources